These hand exercises and wrist exercises can reduce pain, too

 • Make a straight fist; return to a straight hand.

-For more information on the causes and treatment of hand pain, and strengthening strategies for hands, buy Hands: Strategies for Strong, Pain-Free Hands from Harvard Medical School.
+For more information on the causes and treatment of hand pain, and strengthening strategies for hands, buy Healthy Hands, a Special Health Report from Harvard Medical School.